YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hairline can look attractive on a drawing and still be a poor surgical decision if the donor area cannot support it.
 Donor density, safe zone stability, hair shaft size, scalp laxity, previous extraction, and future loss all affect how much can be spent safely.

 How a surgeon calculates graft number is part of hairline design, not a separate accounting exercise.
-A high graft quote can create excitement.
-I still want to know whether those grafts are being used in the right place and whether enough donor reserve remains.
+A high graft quote can sound reassuring, but I need to know whether those grafts are being used in the right zones and whether enough donor reserve remains.

-I also discuss this in lifetime hair transplant grafts.
+For that reason, lifetime hair transplant grafts belongs in the same conversation.
 A patient may be young, have family history of future loss, or later want crown work.
-The first hairline should not steal the options that the patient may need later.
+The first hairline cannot spend the options that may be needed later.

 How should case photos be judged?

 For Asian hair transplant planning, case photos are useful only when they are comparable.
-The useful set shows similar hair shaft, similar contrast, similar recession pattern, similar age range, and similar styling.
-One beautiful case with different hair characteristics does not prove that the same design will suit you.
+The useful set shows similar shaft thickness, similar contrast, similar recession pattern, similar age range, and similar styling.
+A case can come from another Asian patient and still be a poor comparison if the hair behavior, graft plan, and face shape are different.

 Look at the hairline under different conditions if possible.
 Dry styled hair can hide problems.
-Wet hair, harsh light, close side angles, and lifted fringe can reveal whether the front row is soft and whether the temple direction looks believable.
+Wet hair, harsh light, close side angles, and lifted fringe can reveal whether the front row is soft and whether the temple direction sits naturally.

 The guide to whether a hair transplant looks natural as you get older is relevant here.
 A design that only suits one photo today may not age well.